JemyYousef/JemyYousef/README.md

 ## About Me
 - 🔭 Currently, work as a DevOps engineer **@** Freelancer .
-- 🌱 Focused on expanding knowledge in DevOps Projects.
+- 🌱 Focused on expanding knowledge in DevOps Projects .

 ## Skills